MDSplus/Documentation/docs/reference/tdi-reference/utility.md

 Reads from the file specified by `_UNIT` until a newline (`\n`) is found or until EOF, then returns the string with the last character removed.

-Note: If the line is empty (other than the newline), `READ()` will throw an error.
-This can be caught with [`IF_ERROR()`](./language.md#if_error-handle-error-trycatch), see the example below.

-Note: This does not check if the last character was a newline, it simply removes it.
+Note: This does not check if the last character is a newline, it simply removes the last character.
 Make sure your input files have a trailing newline.

+Note: If a line is empty (other than the newline), `READ()` will throw an error.
+This can be caught with [`IF_ERROR()`](./language.md#if_error-handle-error-trycatch); see the example below.

 This is a wrapper around [`fgets()`](https://en.cppreference.com/w/c/io/fgets.html) in C.